 Raul Colon's glowing, finely textured paintings resemble the lovely patterns and colours of the very rugs that form the basis of the story.

 Scheherazade's Arabian Nights tales have provided stories for generations since they were first published in 1712.
 Sir Richard Burton's translation made them available for such collections such as Neil Philip's Kherdian's The Rose's Smile,

 Farizad sets out to find three treasures and right a terrible wrong Deborah Nourse Latimore selected three of the stories to retell in Arabian Nights the well-known ''Alladdin'' ''The Queen of Serpents,'' and ''The Lost City of Brass.''

-Sinbad is really a merchant, not a sailor, and Yeoman suggest that the tales arose out of yarns spun by real travelers.
+Sinbad is really a merchant, not a sailor, and Yeoman suggests that the tales arose out of yarns spun by real travellers.
 Sinbad's adventures recall the exaggerated antics of American tell-tale heroes.

 When Hosni spends his earnings on a verse instead of on something substantial, he is chided by his fellow shepherds.

 However, the verse turns out to be a warning, and Hosni is the only one who heeds it out and survives, winning a lovely princess in the process.

 Readers will recognize recurring folktale motifs in several other tales the Middle East.
 Rimonah of the Flashing Sword.

 A retelling by Eric Kimmel has its origins in North Africa but contains many elements of ''Snow White.''
 When Rimonah's mother dies, her father is tricked into marriage by an evil sorceress.